gageracer/edithor/example/uiresult.md

 **Segment 47:** (462 characters)

 "They're still using my identity.
 I'm still being replaced.
 It wasn't all in our heads.
 Some of it was real.
 I think we were both right—we're sick AND being targeted.
-Be careful."
+Be careful.".
 I stared at the message for an hour.
 Then deleted it.
 No. I was better.
 I couldn't go back down that rabbit hole.
 Even if some of it was real—and maybe it was, identity theft happens—I couldn't afford to become paranoid again.
 I'd lost too much.
 Sacrificed too much to get healthy.

 **Segment 48:** (462 characters)